 Like the flu and other viruses, COVID sometimes makes mistakes when reproducing.
 If this mistake ends up being better at infecting other people and starts to spread to lots of people, scientists will notice the change and call it a variant.
 There have been several different COVID variants identified already and more are expected.
 COVID variants are named following the Greek alphabet.
 There was an Alpha variant, a Beta variant, Gamma, Epsilon, and Delta, among others.

-Researchers have found that the Delta variant is about 1,000 times more infectious than other COVID variants that we’re used to.
+Researchers have found that the viral load of the Delta variant can be 1000 times greater than earlier COVID variants and about 50 percent more infectious than the COVID variants we’re used to.
 That means that it can infect more people, more easily.
 It’s not necessarily more dangerous, but the more people who become infected, the more likely that someone will end up in the hospital or worse.

 People who are fully vaccinated against COVID have been found to be very well protected, although as with any vaccine, that protection is not 100%.
 People who only have one dose, or haven’t been vaccinated at all, are at a high risk.
 And it’s not just people who refuse to be vaccinated or still have questions about the vaccine who are at risk.
 It’s children who are at risk, too.
 No one under the age of twelve is eligible to be vaccinated right now, so they are just as exposed as everyone else was last spring and this past winter.